reubenharry/website/content/blog/unfoldingoflanguage.md

 <!-- I first got sold on the enduring appeal of this question as a teenager, by Guy Deutscher's book *The Unfolding of Language*. -->

 The more you think about it, the more impossible it seems.
 Imagine two people in a room, who speak different languages.
 Or worse, maybe neither speaks any language at all.
 How does a language emerge?
 There is no way for all parties to sit down and state the rules; after all, you can't agree on a language until you have one.
-And yet, some more convoluted version of this scenario must have happened; after all, we all speak languages, and if you go far enough back, our ancestors did not.
+And yet, some more convoluted version of this scenario must have happened; after all, we all speak languages, and it had to start somewhere.

 My perspective on this question has been shaped by two things.
-The first is that I spent my PhD thinking about Bayesian models of the common ground, the set of things everyone assumes that everyone else knows, and [the ways in which information enters the common ground](/blog/friends).
+The first is that I spent my PhD thinking about [Bayesian models of the common ground](/docs/irony.pdf), the set of things everyone assumes that everyone else knows, and [the ways in which information enters the common ground](/blog/the-one-with-the-common-ground).
 Lots of information is in the common ground, but the most complex examples are surely languages, which exist by virtue of everyone believing that everyone else uses them.
 From this perspective, the question of how languages come to exist translates to: how do people come to believe they do, or: how do they enter the common ground?

 The second thing is that I've spent the last few years in a physics department.
 Physicists are good at encountering a phenomenon and then finding the simplest model that captures the essence of it, and then mining it for intuition.
 A classic example is the (2D) Ising model, which is so simple it can be analytically solved (OK, by a singular genius), but so complex that it exhibits phase transitions, and serves as a laboratory for understanding pretty much everything about statistical physics (renormalization group, conformal field theory, defects, etc.)